 As you would expect, the Yamaha company is always true to its quality in construction, aesthetics, sound and designs.
-This is evident with the Yamaha YCL-457II clarinet because it has some impressive details that are worth describing.
+This is evident with the Yamaha YCL-457II clarinet because it has some impressive details that are worth studying closely.

-The key system is also excellent and its finishes allow us to determine that it has been manufactured in type 1 nickel silver.
+The key system is also excellent, manufactured in type 1 nickel silver.
 This alloy has 52% copper, 26% zinc and 22% nickel to obtain the best possible performance.
 The different parts of wind instruments are usually joined together using cork (Quercus suber) joints.
 But this time the company opted for synthetic cork, which offers better performance in terms of durability and acoustic capacity.

-This is a Yamaha soprano clarinet tuned to B flat, making it ideal for use in symphony orchestras.
+This is a Yamaha soprano clarinet tuned to B flat, making it ideal for symphonic orchestras.
 Its key system follows the German Oehler style with 20 keys and six rings, as well as a standard barrel.
 It also has a raised and flat spatula for better control of the thumb hole.

 The Yamaha YCL-457II-20 is offered in pack form.
-It includes a lightweight case with straps for use as a backpack, a BG textile clamp and an M3D mouthpiece that has excellent performance.
+It includes a lightweight case with straps to use as a backpack, a BG textile clamp and an M3D mouthpiece that has excellent performance.

-Yamaha has created the ideal conditions for this instrument to have everything to facilitate technical performance.
+This instrument has all the conditions that facilitate technical performance.
 In it we can find four trills that are very useful for the C-B, B-A and B-flat-B trills, which are some of the most used in the most important compositions.

-What we love most about this instrument is the great sound it has, because it has a clarity like few others in this range.
+What we love most about this instrument is how great sound is, because it has a clarity like few others in this range.
 The sustain is audible and enveloping, while the reverb has a great projection that can afford blues compositions with a richness of premium sound.
-The action of the keys produces almost imperceptible transitions between each musical note.
+The keys produce almost imperceptible transitions between each musical note.

-Likewise, the sound response to the different frequencies is marvelous because the treble, highs and mids are perceived with intensity.
-This is beneficial for aspiring solo players, as it brings a variety and stability like few clarinets in this range will.
+In addition, the sound response to the different frequencies is marvelous because the treble, highs and mids are perceived with intensity.
+This is beneficial for aspiring solo players, as it offers a variety and stability like few clarinets in this range will.

 We love this Yamaha clarinet because it has all the important features that are valued in an instrument as personal as this one.
-Its construction is exceptional, as are the aesthetic finishes and the quality of the mechanics.
-What’s more, its sound is excellent within this price range and can hardly be beaten by the competition.
-Find the best price from sales giant Thomann by following this link.
+The construction is exceptional, as are the aesthetic finishes and the quality of the inner workings.
+Furthermore, the sound is excellent within this price range and can hardly be beaten by the competition.
+Find the best deals from Thomann by following this link.